Triangle-MX/Triangle-4.0/README.md

 ## Accesibility

-To get a **human** look, we need to make our site more accessible.
-We are going to make this in three different ways:

-- **Colorblindness Filters**: Thanks to Github User <a href="https://github.com/Altreus">Altreus</a> we managed to get some filters for people with eight different types of color blindness.
-To access this filters you just need to click on the eye icon at the footer of each page.

 - **Ultra Responsiveness**: Nearly 60% percent of our CSS code is dedicating to make out page mobile friendly and ultra responsive.